ReadMe++: Benchmarking Multilingual Language Models for Multi-Domain Readability Assessment: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Nour Allah El Senary, Govind Ramesh, and Ryan Punamiya for their help in data annotation.
-This research is supported in part by the NSF awards IIS-2144493 and IIS-2112633, ODNI and IARPA via the HIATUS program (contract 2022-22072200004).
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of NSF, ODNI, IARPA, or the U.S. Government.
+The authors would like to thank Nour Allah El Senary, Govind Ramesh, Suraj Mehrotra, and Ryan Punamiya for their help in data annotation.
+This research is supported in part by the NSF awards IIS-2144493 and IIS-2112633, NIH award R01LM014600, ODNI and IARPA via the HIATUS program (contract 2022-22072200004).
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of NSF, NIH, ODNI, IARPA, or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.